Dominating Set Knapsack: Profit Optimization on Dominating Sets: Introduction

-Now, consider a real-world scenario as a representation of our problem.
-Suppose the government wants to optimally build power stations in different localities of a city so that each consumer of every locality can get electric supply.
+Consider another natural example: Suppose the government wants to optimally build power stations in different localities of a city so that each consumer of every locality can get an electric supply.
 Here, we consider each locality as the vertex.
 The power station of each locality has a finite range within which it can distribute electricity.
 If two such regions overlap, we draw an edge between those localities.
 Building a power station with different capacities, availability of places in a locality, etc., are the cost factors for this problem.
 The revenue generated by the total unit of power distributed to a locality to provide electricity in different houses and factories is the profit of this problem.
 Our problem \dosknapsack represents such a real-world example in the graph theoretic approach.
 Here, we want to find a subset of vertices to distribute power supply to the entire city and make optimal profit.
-Our problem can widely be applicable in different network problems like wireless ad-hoc networks~\cite{markarian2012degree}, railway transportation networks~\cite{weihe1998covering}, where stations are represented as the vertices, the connection between two stations through the railway tracks is denoted as edges, and we want to find a subset of stations to pass express trains, etc.
+Our problem can be widely applicable in different network problems like wireless ad-hoc networks~\cite{markarian2012degree}, railway transportation networks~\cite{weihe1998covering} (where stations are represented as the vertices, the connection between two stations through the railway tracks is denoted as edges, and we want to find a subset of stations to pass express trains), etc.

 In Section~\ref{Sec:Cont}, we summarize our main contributions.
-We discussed the literature related to our works in Section~\ref{sec:r-work}.
-Some preliminary definitions that are used in other sections are given in Section~\ref{sec:prelim}.
+We discussed the literature related to our work in Section~\ref{sec:r-work}.
+Some preliminary definitions used in other sections are given in Section~\ref{sec:prelim}.
 Our problem statement is defined in Section~\ref{sec:prob-def}.
 The results we proved on \NP-hardness are discussed in Section~\ref{Sec: Res-C-NPH}.
 In Section~\ref{Se: Res-Param-Comp}, we show the parameterized complexity results for our problem \dosknapsack.
-Finally we conclude in Section~\ref{sec:conclusion}.
+Finally, we conclude in Section~\ref{sec:conclusion}.